-The ultimate long-distance walk in the Peak District has to be the Edale Skyline.
+The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

-The Edale Skyline is a well known fell running race but of course, you can do it as a long-distance walk too!
-It takes you along the ridges and hills high above Edale village.
+The Edale Skyline route is a well known fell running race but of course, you can do it as a long-distance walking challenge too!
+It takes you along the ridges and hills surrounding the Hope Valley high above Edale village.

-Here you will find details on how to get to the start of the walk, route information, facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk at Hope, route information, map, GPX file, useful tips, plus a detailed step by step guide of the walk.

 Edale Skyline walk map